Experiences, expectations and understanding of the Personal Independence Payment (PIP) Award Review process

 The research aims to understand:

 As part of this study, a randomly selected group of people receiving PIP have been invited to complete a questionnaire about their expectations and experiences.
-Some participants may also be invited to take part in a follow-up discussion with NatCen researchers.
+Participants who have consented to be recontacted for future research may also be invited to take part in a follow-up discussion with NatCen researchers.

 Who is carrying out the research?